The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 Velocity needs a fixed period

-To be able to measure the "velocity" of a team, some agreed period should be set for active work.
+To be able to measure the "velocity" of a team, some agreed-upon period should be set for active work.
 This period could be your Sprint.

 Calculating Team Velocity

-If we add up the total of these completed 10 items during the Sprint, we get some numbers.
+If we add up the total of these completed 10 items during the Sprint, we get a number.
 For example, 133.

 133 is the Velocity value of the team.